grpc/proposal/A51-custom-backend-metrics.md

 #### The Server API
 The server will add a channel filter (C/C++) or an interceptor (Java/Go) that adds recorded metrics to the trailing metadata of the response.
 It reads from both the per-call and machine-wide metrics recorder if they exist.
-When the same metric is recorded with both the per-query and the machine-wide recorder, metrics recorded with per-query recorder takes a higher precedence.
+When the same metric is recorded with both the per-query and the machine-wide recorder, metrics recorded with per-query recorder take a higher precedence.

 ### Out of Band Metrics Reporting
 To periodically receive metrics data from a backend server, the client opens a stream on the